What Is a Mesothelioma Prognosis?

 There are four stages of mesothelioma.
 Patients who are diagnosed in the early stages, before the cancer has spread, usually have a better prognosis.

-Those who try a multimodal treatment program that includes surgery, chemotherapy, radiation, and potentially other therapies usually have a better prognosis than patients with late-stage mesothelioma who have access to fewer treatment options or patients who decline to pursue a combination of treatments.
-Additionally, some people may be eligible for specific clinical trials or experimental therapies that have the potential to improve prognosis.
+Those who try a multimodal treatment program that includes surgery, chemotherapy, radiation, and potentially other therapies usually have a better prognosis than patients with late-stage mesothelioma (who, typically, have access to fewer treatment options).
+Additionally, some people may be eligible for specific clinical trials or experimental therapies that have the potential to improve prognoses.

 The healthier a patient is, the better their prognosis.
 A robust immune system often means the body is more receptive to cancer treatments.
 Mesothelioma patients who engage in unhealthy behaviors — like smoking, eating a poor diet, or living a sedentary lifestyle — are likely to have a worse prognosis than those who refrain from smoking, eat well, and exercise regularly.